-A recent study tested sunscreen use under typical conditions, comparing the effectiveness of sunscreens rated at SPF50 and SPF100.
+A study tested sunscreen use under typical conditions, comparing the effectiveness of sunscreens rated at SPF50 and SPF100.

 It is usually assumed that the higher the sun protection factor (SPF) rating a sunscreen has, the greater the amount of protection it provides.
 Researchers from the Icahn School of Medicine and New York School of Medicine wanted to put sunscreens of different SPF protection levels to the test.
 This study was different from many previous studies, in that, these tests are typically conducted in a laboratory environment, rather than a real-world setting, where other factors come into play.